Required Textbook: Kleinberg and Tardos, Algorithm Design, 2005.

 Prerequisites.
 EECS 212 (Mathematical Foundations of Computer Science) and EECS 214 (Data Structures and Data Management) which cover abstract data types such as stacks, queues, and binary search trees; and discrete mathematics such as recurrence relations, sets, and graphs.

-- Review of runtime analysis, graphs, and basic graph algorithms.
+- Philosophy of algorithms, review of runtime analysis.
 (Chapters 2 and 3)